meziszem/mezzy-blog/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+Ciao!
+This is a blog I made using Next.js and customized to become my blog and repository for apps I am testing.

+Currently featuring a simple game of tic tac toe!